A Guide To Chilli Peppers

 Some chillies may cause a lot of pain and tears, but they also offer a number of unexpected health benefits to spice up your diet.
-They’re for one, particularly rich in vitamins, specifically A and C, making them powerful immunity boosters.
+They’re particularly rich in vitamins, specifically A and C, making them powerful immunity boosters.
 To put this into perspective, chilli peppers contain about 107 mg of Vitamin C – an orange contains approximately 69mg.
 And they contain more than 77,000 units of Vitamin A, which is about 15 times the minimum daily requirement.

 How to handle chillies

 If you’re sensitive to capsaicin, it’s always best to wear a pair of rubber or latex gloves when handling chillies.
-And avoid touching your eyes and nose, as this could result in severe irritation depending on the heat level of the chilli you’re cooking with.
-If you do get some in your eyes, soak a cotton pad or ball in cold milk and apply as a compress.
+You can also rub a little oil on your hands before handling the peppers, as this can help to reduce the heat and prevent the capsaicin from sticking to your skin.
+Avoid touching your eyes and nose, as this could result in severe irritation depending on the heat level of the chilli you’re cooking with.
+If you do get some in your eyes, soak a cotton pad or ball in cold milk and apply it as a compress.

-How to prepare chillies
+How to prepare and cut chillies